Watherum/Rivals-2-Notes/README.md

 ### Admin Panel
 Admin-only page accessible from the nav bar.
 Includes all user management tools plus:
 - **Reset Password** — set a new temporary password for any user (for forgotten passwords).
 The user logs in with it and changes it via Manage Data → Change Password.
-- **Check for Updates** — check GitHub for the latest version; downloads and installs the update automatically (packaged `.exe` only) or links to the GitHub release page.
+- **Check for Updates** — check GitHub for the latest version.
+On packaged `.exe`: downloads the new exe (keeping its versioned filename from GitHub) to the same folder, then shows **Open Folder** to reveal it in Explorer and **Exit App** to close the current version — run the new file to finish updating.
+On non-packaged installs: links to the GitHub release page.

 ---